Roy Gratrix

 On 19 October 1957, Gratrix had the chance to open his scoring account with the club.
 He took a penalty against Manchester United at Bloomfield Road, but he put it over the bar.
 He remained without a goal in his 436 games for Blackpool.

 In 1964, after eleven years and four hundred league appearances for Blackpool, Gratrix was sold to Manchester City.
 He made fifteen league appearances for City before trying his hand at playing in Canada with Toronto City, where he finally experienced the sweet sensation of scoring a goal (away v Montreal Italica, 4 July 1965).
-He returned to the United Kingdom to finish his playing career with Welsh club Bangor City and Lancashire Combination club Fleetwood, who were at that time managed by his old Blackpool team mate Jimmy Kelly.
+He returned to the United Kingdom to finish his playing career with Welsh club Bangor City and Lancashire Combination club Fleetwood, who were at that time managed by his old Blackpool teammate Jimmy Kelly.